SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/flex.md

 For more examples, refer to [Log and Tracing Data Volume Index](/docs/manage/ingestion-volume/data-volume-index/log-tracing-data-volume-index/) and [Metrics Data Volume Index](/docs/manage/ingestion-volume/data-volume-index/metrics-data-volume-index/).

 ## Installing the Flex app

+Flex app will be pre-installed for all the Flex users.

+1. Navigate to **App Catalog > Installed Apps** to find the installed Flex app.
+1. Click the **Flex** app tile.
+1. Go to **What's Included > Dashboards: View content in Library** to preview the dashboards.

+If you do not have the Flex app installed, follow the below steps.

 import AppInstallNoDataSourceV2 from '../../reuse/apps/app-install-index-apps-v2.md';